-Trustworthiness involves resetting the aspirational dynamics of an industry known for high risk and little accountability.
-Trustworthy buildings – buildings that ‘do no harm’ and put the customer front and centre – are our goal.
+Trustworthiness is resetting the aspirational dynamics of an industry known for high risk and little accountability.
+Trustworthy buildings – buildings that ‘do no harm’ and put the customer front and centre – are our new goal.

-With only eight months to go until the NSW Design and Building Practitioners Act (D&BP Act) comes into play on 1 July 2021, it’s time to raise the bar and start preparing for a new NSW construction industry order where ‘trustworthy’ buildings are the norm.
+With only eight months to go until the NSW Design and Building Practitioners Act (D&BP Act) comes into play on 1 July 2021, it’s time to raise the bar and start preparing for a new world order where ‘trustworthy’ buildings are the norm.

-Over the last 6 months, the main focus has been on implementing the new NSW Residential Apartments - Compliance and Enforcement Powers Act (RAB Act) which began on 1 September 2020.
-The RAB Act resets the landscape, making sure that developers and builders are more accountable for their projects.
-This Act will help to reset the balance in favour of customers before and after they purchase new apartments.
+Our focus for the past year has been on implementing the new NSW Residential Apartments - Compliance and Enforcement Powers Act (RAB Act) which began on 1 September 2020.
+The RAB Act resets the landscape to make developers and builders more accountable for their projects.
+This Act helps reset the balance in favour of the industry's customers before and after they purchase new apartments.

 The NSW Construction reform legislation is a process with purpose.
 Designers, Builders, Certifiers, Installers, Suppliers and Manufacturers will have to be much more accountable for their performance.